boba2fett/pdftransform/README.md

 - Using Pdfium to translate source documents into output documents
 - post content from example.json to /convert
-- to run in dev, get pdfium, start mongodb, provide ROCKET_DATABASES='{db={url="mongodb://localhost:27017"}}'
+- to run in dev, get pdfium, start mongodb, provide MONGO_URI (defaults to "mongodb://localhost:27017")

 ## TODOs

-- make environment variable for mongo_uri nicer
 - group logs for individual jobs
 - use better mechanism for setting _links
 - deleting old jobs